ecds/readux/docs/architecture.rst

 operations, Readux does *not* ingest or modify content in Fedora (although the codebase does currently include scripts for ingesting contents).

+Readux uses `Loris IIIF Image Server <https://github.com/loris-imageserver/loris>`_ to serve out page image in various sizes and support deep zoom.
+Loris is configured to pull images from Fedora by URL.
+Currently, Loris is not directly exposed to users; Loris IIIF outputs are mediated through the Readux application (although this is something that may be revisited).
+The page image urls do matter: Readux image annotations reference the image url, so changing urls will require updating existing annotations.
+Using more semantic image urls (thumbnail, page, full) within Readux *may* be a more durable choice than exposing specific IIIF URLs with sizes hard-coded.

 Readux uses `Apache Solr <http://lucene.apache.org/solr/>`_ for search and browse functionality.
 This includes: